Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Notable ones include Studley Park House Redevelopment, Tulich Retirement Tower Oran Park, Oran Park Hotel (Atura Hotel), and Oran Park Town.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that may impact this region.
+Notable projects include Studley Park House Redevelopment, Tulich Retirement Tower at Oran Park, Oran Park Hotel (Atura Hotel), and Oran Park Town.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.